 Does changing your name clear your credit history?

-No, unfortunately you can’t clear, wipe or reset any of the ‘bad marks’ on your credit history just by changing your name.
-When you change your name you are simply adding that new information to your existing credit file.
+No, unfortunately you can’t clear, wipe or reset any of the marks on your credit history just by changing your name.
+When you change your name, you are simply adding that new information to your existing report.
 All of your financial history stays the same.

-And on the other hand, changing your name won’t improve your credit score either.
-However, if your credit score is lower than you need it to be at the moment, don’t worry, there are much easier things you can do to improve it than changing your name!
-So if that’s the only reason you’re considering a name change, why not think about getting started with Loqbox instead?
+Changing your name also won’t improve your credit score either.
+However, if your score is lower than you need it to be at the moment, don’t worry, there are much easier ways for you to improve it.
+Why not think about getting started with a Loqbox membership instead?

 FAQs